 We are a studio for architecture and urban design and work passionately on a wide range of projects: From private conversions, to public infrastructure buildings, through to urban plans.
 Our core competence is the design, strategic development and implementation of sustainable and high-quality spaces (→ more)

-On behalf of Immo RSS and the Rudolf Steiner School Winterthur (planner selection procedure) we are currently working on the planning for the facade renovation of two old school buildings.
+On behalf of Immo RSS and the Rudolf Steiner School Winterthur we are currently working on the design of an extension to the school building.

 From 2018 to 2019, Michael Wagner holds the mandatory Urban Design lecture series for the Bachelor's programme in Architecture at ETH Zurich.